-Now, though, advocates are taking proactive measures of their own: They’re training a small army of lawyers to represent gardens pro bono, and they’ve launched a pilot program to support gardeners so that, when the time comes, they have the stable volunteer corps and infrastructure in place to qualify for long-term preservation in the Neighborhood Gardens Trust (NGT), the nonprofit land trust that supports community gardens.
+Now, advocates are taking proactive measures of their own: They're training a small army of lawyers to represent gardens pro bono, and they've launched a pilot program to support gardeners so that when the time comes, they have the stable volunteer corps and infrastructure in place to qualify for long-term preservation in the Neighborhood Gardens Trust (NGT), the nonprofit land trust that supports community gardens.

 On a blustery April day, NGT executive director Jenny Greenberg stopped by Smith's garden, one of five in that pilot program, called the Preservation Pipeline.

-“The intention,” she said, “is to get threatened gardens to meet NGT’s criteria so the garden can be considered for permanent preservation — because permanent is long time.”
+"The intention," she said, "is to get threatened gardens to meet NGT's criteria so the garden can be considered for permanent preservation — because permanent is a long time."

-Greenberg estimates more than 100 gardens around the city are at risk.
+Greenberg estimates that more than 100 gardens around the city are at risk.
 The pilot is focused on gardens in gentrifying areas and in low-income communities that are underserved by access to grocery stores and parks.
 Gardeners attend the Pennsylvania Horticultural Society Garden Tenders training course, and receive extra support with things like outreach to new members and key allies, such as district City Council members.